tylerlaprade/train-game/README.md

 - **Right arrow / Left arrow** — drive the train forward / backward
 - **Spacebar** — toot the horn
-- **Type the spoken 3-letter word** — add a wheel.
-Two wheels = one full car.
-  Eight cars = train full → a new train starts below it.
 - Type `quit` or `exit` — quit

 The smoke billows continuously and drifts realistically based on the train's